FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

 Most structured training will include sessions using these zones.
 Zwift, TrainerRoad, The Sufferfest, and others all use them in their training programs, and your coach will get to.

 4. See Where You Stand Against the Pros

 While not the most practical use of your FTP, you can compare yourself to those of the pros if that’s your thing.

-I did it once and got depressed so have never done it again.
-If you’re mentally stronger than I am, you can compare your power to the likes of Chris Hoy, Chris Froome, Mark Cavendish and other greats of the cycling world to see where you stand.
+I did it once and got depressed, so I have never done it again.
+If you’re mentally more substantial than I am, you can compare your power to the likes of Chris Hoy, Chris Froome, Mark Cavendish, and other greats of the cycling world to see where you stand.

-To stand a chance winning a grand tour like the Tour de France, you’ll need to have a FTP of above 6 watts/kg.
+To stand a chance of winning a grand tour like the Tour de France, you’ll need to have an FTP of above 6 watts/kg.
 To sprint like Mark Cavendish, you’ll need to have a 5s power of at least 20w/kg.